nanovazquez/reactjs-training/exercise-3/README.md

    }
    ```

-1. Now, rename the **src/components/App/index.ts** file to **src/components/App/App.tsx** file.
-And apply the following changes to this file.
+1. Open the **src/components/App/App.tsx** file and apply the following changes to completely remove the state from this component:

    1. Replace the import of types with `import { IProps } from './types';`.
    1. Update the class definition with `class App extends React.Component<IProps, {}>`.
-   1. Notice that we are not using state anymore.
-Remove the line in the `constructor()` that initializes it.
-It should now look like the following:
+   1. Remove the line in the `constructor()` that initializes the state:

    ```js
    class App extends React.Component<IProps, {}> {